 Olimpias Artist Statement

-The Olimpias is an artists’ collective, founded in 1996 in Wales during work with mental health system survivors, with artistic director Petra Kuppers.
+The Olimpias is an artists’ collective, founded in 1996 when Artistic Director Petra Kuppers worked with fellow mental health system survivors in a Welsh self-help center.
 Associates come from across the world, with a current US center.
 We create collaborative, research-focused environments open to people with physical, emotional, sensory and cognitive differences and their co-conspirators.
 In these environments, we can explore pride and pain, attention and the transformatory power of touch.
 The Olimpias are disability-led, and non-disabled allies are always welcome.
-We use presence, slowness, pedestrian movements, a poetics of words and bodies, and the deep affective register of (energetic) touch to share our beauty and our critique.
+We use presence, slowness, pedestrian movements, a poetics of words and bodymindspirits, and the deep affective register of (energetic) touch to share our beauty and our critique.
 In most Olimpias sharings, we invite audience members to physically (or energetically) engage, shaping participatory performances together.

 The Olimpias call for disability culture(s) even while we are aware of the limits of this term, of the disconnects between individual experiences, historical and ongoing oppressions of multiple kinds, and the cultural formations we speak into being.

 Performance work, pedagogical labor, activism and critical writing are all part of a continuum.
 We believe that writing about our art/life practices extends the circle of art’s reach and political vibrancy.
 Many Olimpias actions result in montaged, multi-voiced essays - part of our audiencing approach (see, for instance, this open-access multi-vocal essay on artful methods, caretaking, and water actions in Canada).